kolkhis/tech-notes/linux/tools/systemd.md

 GITHUB_TOKEN=ghp_xxx
 S3_BUCKET="s3://my-bucket-name"
 ```
+You don't need to use `export` on these variables.

-Then the `gh-backup.sh` script won't need to source a `.env` file, since the
+Using this method, the `gh-backup.sh` script won't need to source a `.env` file,
-variables will already be in the environment.
+since the variables will already be in the environment.

 ## Resources